The Back Page: Information About Sullla

 I've always loved video games; as I enjoy pointing out, they were born about the same time I was.
 Growing up as a child, I cut my teeth playing the old frustratingly-difficult, often poorly-documented games of the 8-bit NES era.
 As primitive as they were, the games from that period often put modern games to shame in pure fun factor, and many of my favorite games are some of my oldest.
 I didn't start playing PC games until after the advent of Windows 95, but I've spent significant amounts of time in both single and multiplayer online games since then.
 I'm not the strongest player in terms of pure skills, but I am very good at breaking down games and studying them through time and practice to become what others consider "good".
 This may be why I have been a successful game tester at various times.
 I've worked with Firaxis Games on the Civilization series, with Stardock Gaming as a contractor in game development on an unspecified title (NDA, sorry), and with Curse Gaming for my YouTube channel and League of Legends.
 My editorials addressing the problems in game design with Civilization 5 and Diablo 3 have been republished elsewhere on the Internet, and generated a decent amount of discussion in gaming circles.
 I'll probably keep writing these things as long as I'm physically able to do so.

 The online group I spend the most time playing with is called Realms Beyond, a community of like-minded individuals who care more about having fun and sharing gaming experiences than trying to "beat" games or find the "best" stuff.
 The community games at Realms Beyond span the gamut from Diablo and Civilization to League of Legends and Hearthstone.
 You can follow the link above to visit the Realms Beyond website.
 I can be found posting in their forums on a fairly frequent basis.
 These days, you are more likely to see me Livestreaming on Twitch, occasionally uploading the highlights to my YouTube channel, or you can follow my Twitter feed @LCSullla, although it's mostly used to notify people when I start streaming or a new video is posted on YouTube.
 More recently, a better follow is the Sullla Discord channel to keep up to date on new content added to the website, YouTube channel, or Livestream.
 You may also see me playing co-op games with my wonderful wife Liz (who goes by Poly or Rori online), and catch a glimpse of our dog Sidney, a sleepy Great Pyrenees mix.
 Sidney is as sweet and kind as he is lazy, which makes for a great combo in a dog!
 Liz and I purchased our current house together in 2018 and were married in the spring of 2019.
 Our first son William George was born in September 2022 - believe it or not - on my exact 40th birthday.
 We'll always share the same birthday for the rest of our lives which makes it a very special day indeed.
-Liz and I anticipate sharing our love of gaming both together and with our son for many, many years to come.
+Then in November 2024 our second son Charles Alexander was born just before Thanksgiving as another special holiday gift.
+Liz and I anticipate sharing our love of gaming both together and with our sons for many, many years to come.

 If you would like to donate to support the website, you can do so through Paypal at the following link.
 This is a labor of love, and no donations are ever necessary, but they are always appreciated.
 Thanks everyone.